gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 Node.js is a programming tool for running JavaScript on servers and in your computer's terminal.
 Gatsby is built using Node.js.

-Open a <a href="http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/">terminal window</a> and type `node --version` then `npm --version`.
+Open a terminal window.
+See [these instructions](http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/) for Mac users and [these other instructions](https://www.quora.com/How-do-I-open-terminal-in-windows) for Windows users.
+In your terminal window, type `node --version` then `npm --version`.

 You should see something like: